ANNarchy/ANNarchy/docs/manual/Connector.rst

 Available connector methods
 =============================

-For further detailed information about these connectors, please refer to the library reference `Projections <../ANNarchyDoc/Projections.html>`_.
+For further detailed information about these connectors, please refer to the library reference :doc:`../API/Projections`.

 connect_all_to_all
 -------------------------